jancborchardt/nextcloud-scripts/Nextcloud Windows development environment.md

 - Install VirtualBox: https://www.virtualbox.org/wiki/Downloads (click »Windows hosts«)
 - Download Ubuntu Desktop https://www.ubuntu.com/download/desktop (Server if your laptop is slower) https://www.ubuntu.com/download/server
 - Set up the virtual machine
-	- standard settings
+	- Standard settings
-	- choose the Ubuntu file you downloaded as image
+	- Choose the Ubuntu file you downloaded as image
-	- at the »Erase disk and install Ubuntu« it’s safe to do it because the virtual machine does not have access to your system :)
+	- At the »Erase disk and install Ubuntu« it’s safe to do it because the virtual machine does not have access to your system :)
-	- at a choose »LAMP server« (enable with spacebar) at the »packages to install« step (if you missed it, just do »sudo apt-get install lamp-server^« in the installed Ubuntu)
+	- At the step of where to install additional packages, choose »LAMP server« – enable with spacebar (if you missed it, just do `sudo apt-get install lamp-server^` in the installed Ubuntu)
-	- Install the guest additions to make shared folders work: sudo apt-get install virtualbox-guest-dkms (http://en.ig.ma/notebook/2012/virtualbox-guest-additions-on-ubuntu-server)
+	- Install the guest additions to make shared folders work: `sudo apt-get install virtualbox-guest-dkms` (http://en.ig.ma/notebook/2012/virtualbox-guest-additions-on-ubuntu-server)
-	- Install the additional needed packages for Nextcloud: sudo apt-get install php7.0-curl php7.0-gd php7.0-mbstring php7.0-sqlite3 php7.0-xml php7.0-zip
+	- Install the additional needed packages for Nextcloud: `sudo apt-get install php7.0-curl php7.0-gd php7.0-mbstring php7.0-sqlite3 php7.0-xml php7.0-zip`
 	- For that virtual machine, change the »network attached to« from NAT to Host-only so the VM is accessible by Windows: https://www.youtube.com/watch?v=1DtLEmqaOxw (This will also cut off internet access for the VM, but it’s not needed anymore) (TODO: Try the IP it gives out for bridged so it gets both?)